LuanRT/YouTube.js/README.md

 ### Interactions:
 ---

-The library makes it easy to interact with YouTube programatically.
+The library makes it easy to interact with YouTube programmatically.
 However, don't forget that you must be signed in to use the following features!

 * Subscribe/Unsubscribe: